fluencelabs/fRPC-Substrate/README.md

 * for an up-to-date look, all service assets, i.e., modules, are (re-) compiled (1)
 * a (new) Deal with both on-chain and off-chain activities is created (2)
   * the wasm modules and config are uploaded to IPFS node where deal-participating peer's workers can fetch the package by CID
 * now you have to get involved! you are presented with uris to get metamask to ask you to sign your escrow payment to the contract (3) (4).
-Copy and paste the uris to your browser and eventually, Metamask should pop-up with a signing request.
-A transaction is displayed only in hex, so double check the other request params to make sure you're signing the Mumbai transaction.
+Copy and paste the uris to your browser and eventually, Metamask should pop up with a signing request.
+A transaction is displayed only in hex, so double-check the other request parameters to make sure you're signing the Mumbai transaction.
 This is what you should see:
 ![Sign TX](./images/sign_tx_metamask.png)
 * once you sign transactions, the deal is created and the workers join the deal, deploying your services (5)
 * finally, deployment information is saved for future use in Aqua scripts (6)

 Fluence CLI did a bunch of work for us behind the scenes and signing the transaction is a lot quicker than entering (virtual) credit card information.
-The parametric details necessary to write Aqua scripts are save in [deals.aqua](./.fluence/aqua/deals.aqua) and serves as an important dependency in your Aqua scripts, as we'll see in the next section.
+The parametric details necessary to write Aqua scripts are saved in [deals.aqua](./.fluence/aqua/deals.aqua) and serve as an important dependency in your Aqua scripts, as we'll see in the next section.

 Note that the deal's section in [fluence.yaml](./fluence.yaml) specifies the number of workers that should be deployed specified by *targetWorkers*.
 The default is three (3) and can be customized.
 It is important to note that this is a desire not a guarantee as the actual deployment depends on the number of peers willing to participate in the deal.
 Currently, *all* the testnet peers operated by Fluence will participate in your deal.

 ### fRPC Algorithms

-Now that we got our services deployed and ready for action, it's time to look at Aqua, which is utilized by the Gateway to bridge HTTP to/from libp2p.
+Now that we have our services deployed and ready for action, it's time to look at Aqua, which is utilized by the Gateway to bridge HTTP to/from libp2p.
 The fRPC substrate comes with basic implementations of several algorithms useful in mitigating failure as the result of availability and lack of trustlessness with respect to RPC endpoints and possibly peers.
 Before we dive into the algorithms, let's have a look at the Aqua code and structure.

 [rpc.aqua]("./../gateway/aqua/rpc.aqua") contains the necessary dependencies and algorithms.